Castro19/authorization-and-authentication/docs/preparation.md

 2. Make sure it is public and submit it.
 3. Victim will now refresh his page and get a funny surprise.
+4. Fix this file to prevent XSS Scripting, [file](/client/src/components/secrets/Secret/Secret.tsx)
+5. Showcase how the XSS attack is fixed and how React escapes these characters to prevent XSS attacks

+- **Note**: Showcase the accidental attack I did on [https://wordcounter.net/](https://wordcounter.net/)